sequoia-hope/rp2350-motor-controller/README.md

 This board is open source.

-Design by Sequoia Hope Alexander
+Design by Sequoia Hope Alexander.
 I want to build tools that help people get what they need.

 CERN-OHL-P license.
 See LICENSE file for details.